DanielJDupont/DeepRL/README.md

 Two of my most significant daily hobbies include learning new languages for travel and hypertrophy training for mountaineering.

-##### Why Should You Learn Deep Reinforcement Learning?

-There is nothing more interesting than watching these agents make superhuman-like decisions to accomplish their goals.

-##### What Does This Resource Hope to Accomplish?

-To learn to apply these techniques to solve small scale systems to better find and understand near perfect decision making.
-Applications mainly to relatively simple games to be pragmatic, but still interesting.

----

-> **_"Seek freedom and become captive.
-Seek discipline and become free."_**

----

 ### Introduction:

 Deep reinforcement learning (DRL) algorithms learn directly from interacting with an environment, using deep learning with reinforcement learning.
 Deep reinforcement learning excels in settings such as games and simulations with decisions.
 The learning process is driven by rewards rather than traditional labeled datasets.